 MAYOR'S AWARDS FOR EXCELLENCE IN ARTS & HISTORY

 A Mayor's Award for Excellence in Arts & History is a high honor conferred by the city’s Mayor every two years.
 The purpose of these distinctive awards is to recognize exceptional contributions by individuals and organizations who have helped build and solidify Boise’s high quality cultural infrastructure.
-Nominations for the 2017 Mayor's Awards for Excellence in Arts & History are currently being accepted.
-See Opportunities to learn more or APPLY HERE.
+Nominations for the 2017 Mayor's Awards for Excellence in Arts & History are currently closed.
 See Events for upcoming Mayor's Awards dates or view information on past Award Recipients.